The Reason

 Photograph © 2017 Peggy Kornegger

-There is a song in Lin-Manuel Miranda’s Hamilton in which the character Aaron Burr says, “Death doesn’t discriminate/Between the sinners and the saints./It takes, and it takes, and it takes/And we keep living anyway…./If there’s a reason I’m still alive…/I’m willing to wait for it.”
+There is a song in the musical Hamilton in which the character Aaron Burr expresses anger and pain at the arbitrary nature of death.
+Still, he continues to wait for some understanding of why his life has been spared.
 I found this to be one of the most moving and human moments in the show.
 I felt his pain and longing deep within me.
-We all could speak some variation of those words, really.
 Sometimes you wonder what life is about, why people have to suffer, and what the point is to your being here at all.
 Yet, you continue; you wait, hanging on to something inside that tells you that you are here for a reason, even if you can’t seem to see it clearly.

 Yes, you are here for a reason.
 We all are.
 Sometimes we catch glimpses of it, a momentary peek at the big picture, but the curtain drops again, and we become distracted with the day-to-day worries and preoccupations of life on Earth.
 Still, an inner wisdom—call it soul awareness—carries us forward throughout our lives.
 This part of us knows that life is not meaningless.
 There is something greater that holds us in a gentle embrace of loving connection.
 We are beginning to experience the presence of that connection more and more as our individual awareness expands and our hearts open.
 Some call it God, some call it universal consciousness, some call it just “mystery.”
 It doesn’t need a name or label.
 This Presence is with us always, whatever we call it or don’t call it.